-Bearings are a common machine element that is designed to reduce the friction between moving parts and constrain motion to only the desired motion.
+Two common construction materials are carbon steel and stainless steel for bearings.
+Bearings are common machine elements that are designed to reduce the friction between moving parts and constrain motion to only the desired motion.
 Ball bearings and roller bearings reduce sliding friction by using balls within the outer and inner ring of the bearing.
-Because the purpose of a bearing is to prevent friction, it is important that the construction materials of the bearing are strong enough to withstand the constant motion and friction of their operating conditions.
-Two common construction materials are carbon steel and stainless steel.
+Because the purpose of a bearing is to prevent friction, the construction materials of the bearing must be strong enough to withstand the constant motion and friction of their operating conditions.

-Both carbon steel and stainless steel offer users a high strength to wear ratio.
-This is essential for long service life and efficient operation.
+Both carbon steel and stainless steel offer users a high strength to wear ratio, which is essential for long service life and efficient operation.
 Both our carbon and stainless steel options are surrounded by a nylon retainer, which offers a host of advantages as well.

 So, what is the difference between carbon and stainless steel?

 The definition of carbon steel can be a bit vague.
 One definition of carbon steel is simply steel that is not stainless steel.
 Typically, carbon steel has a carbon content of up to 2.1% by weight.
 As the percentage of carbon increases, when heat treated the steel can become harder and stronger, but less ductile.
 As the carbon content increases, it also reduces the weldability and lowers the melting point.